adityatwothree/SplitWise/README.md

-Well, a lot have used splitwise (Atleast sharing people). havent we!.
-So why don't we go ahead and design this ??
-Create an expense sharing application.
+Well, a lot have used splitwise (Atleast sharing people). havent we!.SO this is an expense sharing application.

 An expense sharing application is where you can add your expenses and split it among different people.
 The app keeps balances between people as in who owes how much to whom.